 If you have low potassium levels in the blood, gemifloxacin may increase your risk of having a fast, slow or irregular heartbeat, loss of consciousness, or fainting spells.
 If these symptoms occur, tell your doctor right away.

 This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Call your doctor right away if you have itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you take this medicine.

 Serious side effects can occur during treatment with this medicine.
 Sometimes serious side effects can occur without warning.
-However, possible warning signs are including black, tarry stools, blistering, peeling, or loosening of the skin, bloody or cloudy urine, chills; decreased urination, diarrhea, fever; joint or muscle pain, red skin lesions, often with a purple center, sores, ulcers, or white spots in the mouth or on the lips, severe stomach pain, skin rash, swelling of the face, fingers, feet, and/or lower legs, unusual bleeding or bruising, or unusual weight gain.
-Stop taking this medicine and check with your doctor immediately if you notice any of these warning signs.
+However, possible warning signs are including black, tarry stools, blistering, peeling, or loosening of the skin, bloody or cloudy urine, chills, decreased urination, diarrhea, fever, joint or muscle pain, red skin lesions, often with a purple center, sores, ulcers, or white spots in the mouth or on the lips, severe stomach pain, skin rash, swelling of the face, fingers, feet, and/or lower legs, unusual bleeding or bruising, or unusual weight gain.
+Check with your doctor immediately if you notice any of these warning signs.

 Gemifloxacin may cause serious liver problems, including hepatitis.
 Check with your doctor right away if you start having nausea or vomiting, dark urine, light-colored stools, stomach pain, or yellow eyes or skin while you are using this medicine.